When to Fertilize A Citrus Tree? Citrus is not the name of one particular tree species but a genus.

 Native to South and Southeast Asia, these fruit-bearing trees are grown worldwide throughout tropical and sub-tropical climates for their delicious fruits.

-All fruiting trees need nutrients to grow well and produce a good yield, but Citrus trees are particularly heavy feeders.
+All fruiting trees need nutrients to grow and yield well, but Citrus trees are particularly heavy feeders.

 To ensure your Citrus tree supplies you with a bountiful yield, you must nourish it with the right fertilizer at the right time.